pratikraj9852/HacktoberFest-2022-Cpp/searching/README.md

 Please read the [CONTRIBUTING.md](../../CONTRIBUTING.md)

 ## Rules
 - There are 4 programs in the repository.
-Each program contain main.cpp , main1.cpp and README.md file.
+Each program contain main.cpp and README.md file.
-- You have to write the solution in main.cpp or main1.cpp file.
+- You have to write the solution in main.cpp.
 - Do not change the driver code of any program.
 - Desciption of the program is given in README.md file.
 - If there is no pull request for that program, then you can create a pull request for that program.